 Along with power, we also need a strong, stable core in fall and winter.
 Raking leaves and shoveling snow can result in lower back pain if we don’t have a trained core.
 Another benefit is that it warms you from the inside out.
 The perfect antidote to a chilly fall day.

-Right now, we are in the eighth month of a pandemic, with no end in sight.
-The virus has exposed serious inequities and vulnerabilities.
-Stress, exhaustion, overwhelm, uncertainty and despair are all rampant right now.
-Additionally, the shorter, darker days can trigger seasonal-affective-disorder (SAD).
+At the fall equinox, in the Northern hemisphere, we have the same amount of daytime sunshine as nighttime darkness.
+But the balance of light and dark begins to shift to more time with darkness, the deeper we move into this season.
+The shorter, darker days can trigger seasonal-affective-disorder (SAD).
 And to top it off, the holidays can bring about their own set of stressors.
 In a nutshell, for many reasons, this beautiful season can reveal some ugly feelings.

-What to do?
-Try things like meditation, journaling or connecting with people who are present for your feelings without judging or trying to fix you.
-Make an appointment with a mental health professional or healing body worker, or simply take some time out of the day for yourself.
+What can you do?
+Spend some of your morning in sunlight if possible.
+Also, meditation, journaling or connecting with people who are present for your feelings without judging or trying to fix you can help.
+If none of that helps, make an appointment with a mental health professional or your doctor.

 Shorter days and longer nights are Mother Nature’s way of telling us to get a little more sleep.
 Find a soothing bedtime routine and prioritize a solid night of sleep.
 The number of hours that you need varies from person to person.
 If you wake up refreshed and don’t feel tired during the day, you’re getting enough.
 If not, you probably need more sleep.